Chart Color Schemes

 Everton Hills features high concentrations of family households and group households, with a higher-than-average median household size

-Family households constitute 78.8% of all households, including 36.4% couples with children, 29.4% couples without children, and 11.7% single parent families.
-Non-family households account for 21.2%, with lone person households making up 17.4% and group households comprising 3.8%.
-The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.
+Family households account for 78.8 percent of all households, including 36.4 percent couples with children, 29.4 percent couples without children, and 11.7 percent single parent families.
+Non-family households constitute the remaining 21.2 percent, with lone person households at 17.4 percent and group households comprising 3.8 percent of the total.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households